 There may be many reasons why you, as a person injured in an auto accident, might prefer to litigate your case in court as opposed to arbitration.
 You may feel that a jury will give you a fairer hearing, or that a jury will be more likely to award the full and fair amount of damages for the harm you’ve suffered.
 Regardless of the reasons, if you and your California truck accident attorney have identified trial as a better option than arbitration, it is important to avoid traps that will force you to arbitrate your claim.

-One example of an injured person who avoided arbitration was Virgil, a warehouse worker for a company that sold fitness equipment.
+of an injured person who avoided arbitration was Virgil, a warehouse worker for a company that sold fitness equipment.
 In the summer of 2013, the worker’s supervisor, Charles, instructed him to haul a load of massage chairs and exercise machines to the Sacramento State Fair.
 The employer sent Virgil to Sacramento in a truck that the employer had rented.

 During the trip from San Bernardino County to Sacramento, the truck blew a tire.
 The blow-out caused Virgil to suffer injuries.
 Virgil sued the company that owned the rental truck, arguing that the owner had negligently maintained the truck, and that negligent maintenance had caused the blow-out and the man’s related injuries.